pcawte/AgDev/README.md

 - Check for ZDS pseudo ops in any assembly language source files copied from ZDS

 - Fix scanf so can do backspace

+- Add handling for exit codes from programs as MOS treats them as file errors - which doesn't make sense in the context of most programs.

+- Review and improved efficiency / size of crt0.src and resulting binary - including the use of compile time options

 - For stdio remove stuff inherited from CE Toolchain (there is nothing used, but some remnants in the various files)